Smile (2022 film): Plot

-At a psychiatric ward in Newark, New Jersey, therapist Rose Cotter meets PhD student Laura Weaver, (Note: Laura is the protagonist of the related short film Laura Hasn't Slept (2020)) who explains that she recently witnessed her professor kill himself.
-Laura claims to be terrorized by an invisible entity that only she can see that appears as various smiling people and has foretold her death.
-She begins screaming and choking, prompting Rose to call for help; Laura suddenly calms down and smiles, then fatally slits her own throat right in front of Rose, terrifying her.
+At a psychiatric ward in Newark, New Jersey, therapist Rose Cotter meets a new patient, PhD student Laura Weaver, (Note: Laura is the protagonist of the related short film Laura Hasn't Slept (2020)) who recently witnessed her professor kill himself.
+Laura claims she is now being terrorized by an invisible entity that only she can see, that appears as various menacing smiling people, and has foretold her death.
+She begins screaming and choking, prompting Rose to call for help; Laura suddenly calms down and smiles, then fatally slits her own throat in front of a horrified Rose.
+That night, Rose sees a vision of a smiling Laura standing in the darkness of her kitchen.

-The next day, Rose sees a patient named Carl, who smiles in the same way and tells her that she is going to die.
+The next day, Rose sees another patient named Carl, who smiles in the same way and shouts at her that she is going to die.
 Rose calls for nurses to restrain Carl, only to realize Carl has been asleep the entire time.
 Concerned for Rose's mental well-being, her supervisor, Morgan, orders Rose to take a week off.
-Rose's hallucinations continue, leading those around her to believe she may be a danger to herself.
-Rose visits her former therapist Madeline, who suggests that Rose's problems stem from her childhood, in which she witnessed her abusive and mentally ill mother die from overdose.
-Rose sees a toy train and buys it as a birthday present for her nephew, Jackson, the son of her older sister, Holly.
+Rose's hallucinations rapidly increase in severity, and she visits her former therapist, Madeline, who suggests that Rose's problems stem from her childhood, in which she witnessed her abusive and mentally ill mother die from an overdose.
+Rose sees a toy train and buys it as a birthday present for Jackson, the son of her older sister Holly.
 At the party, he unwraps her present to find the corpse of Mustache, Rose's cat, horrifying everyone.
-Rose has a public breakdown and sees a guest smiling unnaturally at her, causing her to fall into a glass coffee table and injure herself.
-This convinces Rose that she has fallen victim to a curse, although her fiancé Trevor believes she has gone crazy.
+Breaking down, Rose sees a guest smiling at her, causing her to fall into a glass coffee table and injure herself.
+This convinces Rose that she has fallen victim to a curse, although both Holly and her fiancé, Trevor, believe she has inherited her mother's mental health issues.